pqabelian/abec/docs/Abec User Manual.md

 ### Abec and Abewallet are on the same machine

-Congratulations!
-You can run Abewallet without other operations.
-Abewallet will automatically detect the certificate of Abec and connect with it.
+You can run abewallet without needing any other operation.
+Abewallet will automatically access the RPC certificate of abec and connect to it.

 ```shell
 # Macos and Linux